Alluxio/alluxio/docs/en/api/Java-API.md

   > workers changes, the workers chosen by the policy for a given block will likely change.

-Alluxio supports custom policies, so you can also develop your own policy appropriate for your workload by implementing the interface `alluxio.client.block.policy.BlockLocationPolicy`.
+Alluxio supports custom policies, so you can also develop your own policy appropriate for your workload by implementing the interface `alluxio.dora.policy.block.client.BlockLocationPolicy`.
 Note that a default policy must have a constructor which takes `alluxio.conf.AlluxioConfiguration`.
 To use the `ASYNC_THROUGH` write type, all the blocks of a file must be written to the same worker.